Autocar India

 Kia Syros EV powertrain and battery

-The Kia Syros EV will be underpinned by the same K1 platform that’s forms the basis of the ICE-powered Syros.
-Technical details are scarce currently, but we know it will come with a front-wheel drive configuration.
-Internationally, the K1 platform also underpins the Inster EV which gets 42kWh and 49kWh battery packs.
-The India-spec Syros EV can be expected with battery packs of similar capacity.
+The Kia Syros EV will use the same K1 platform as the ICE-powered Syros.
+Technical details are scarce currently, but we know it will come with a front-wheel-drive configuration.
+Internationally, the K1 platform also underpins the Inster EV, which gets 42kWh and 49kWh battery packs.
+The India-spec Syros EV could come with battery packs of similar capacity.

 Kia to launch Syros EV in August this year

-The Syros EV was originally expected to arrive in the first quarter of 2026, which means it has been delayed by about six months.
-However, it will be still be arriving within one and half years of the launch of the ICE-powered version.
+Originally expected to arrive in the first quarter of 2026, the Syros EV has been delayed by about six months.
+However, it will still be arriving within a year and a half of the ICE-powered version’s launch.

-The Kia Syros EV is expected to be priced in the range of Rs 15 lakh to Rs 20 lakh (ex-showroom) and rival the Tata Nexon EV and Mahindra XUV 3XO EV.
+The Kia Syros EV is likely to be priced in the range of Rs 15 lakh to Rs 20 lakh (ex-showroom), rivalling the Tata Nexon EV and Mahindra XUV 3XO EV.

 Tata launches Altroz CNG AMT at Rs 8.70 lakh